johnperry-math/AoC2022/README.md

 Not a fan of this one.

+### UPDATE

+Having a much more efficient solution to part 2 using breadth-first search.
+Basically, the next time I think a depth-first search should work, I should knock my head with something to set it straight.
+Seriously.

+I had thought of BFS, actually, but I dismissed it out of hand as having too many possible solutions.
+What I didn't realize, and learned only from looking at a Python solution, is that an adaptation of BFS will work:
+* Keep track of the valves turned on and their maximum flow, _not_ the precise order you turned them on.
+* I had tried caching solutions for depth-first search, but various issues kept cropping up.
+I'm still not sure what I was doing wrong before, but it may have been related to the fact that this time I took the remainder with `Ada.Containers.Hash_Type'Last`.

 ## Pyroclastic Flow

 1. Count the height of a tower of falling rocks after one million turns.